 Putting Behavioral Security into Practice

-Behavioral email security can be introduced in manageable stages.
-It doesn’t require changes to existing mail flow, and it can be evaluated in passive mode before enforcement begins.
+Many government agencies operate within rigid procurement processes, resource-constrained teams, and legacy infrastructure.
+Security improvements must work with these realities, not around them.
+Behavioral email security can be introduced without changing existing mail flow and can be evaluated in passive mode before enforcement begins.
 Agencies can start by building visibility, then gradually incorporate behavioral signals into detection and response.
-The goal isn’t to replace current systems—it’s to add context that helps analysts move faster and catch what others miss.

 Strengthening Government Email Security with Behavioral Intelligence